 Some jackets were mobile enough in the body for activities like skiing, but when we took them ice climbing, the jackets either pulled out of our harnesses when reaching up, or our cuff fell below our gloves exposing our wrists to the cold and snow.
 Longer wrists and underarm gussets are both designed to help counter this problem.

-Another factor that has a large influence on mobility is stretch.
-A stretch body reduces the influence of a poor fit and makes the jacket feel like it's moving with you.
-Stretch allows a jacket to fit quite snug without impairing mobility.
-A great example is the Outdoor Research Ferrosi which fit nearly as snug as the Marmot Gravity but was far more mobile because of the great stretch.
+Another factor that has a significant influence on mobility is stretch.
+Stretch allows a model to fit snugly without impairing mobility.
+A great example is the Arcteryx Gamma MX which fit nearly as snug as the Columbia Ascender but was far more mobile because of the exceptional stretch.
 Another benefit to stretch materials is that they are less noisy than windproof fabrics.